liberapay/liberapay.com/README.md

 Building `www.gittip.com` requires [Python 2.7](http://python.org/download/releases/2.7.4/), and a gcc/make toolchain.

-All Python library dependencies are bundled in the repo (under `vendor/`) and if you do not want to install Postgres locally you can try to use a cloud instance by issuing `make cloud-db` (it is somewhat slow for regular development).
+All Python library dependencies are bundled in the repo (under `vendor/`).

 To configure local Postgres create default role and database: